3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 With a different interpretation, these lyrics could have been delivered with a very moody inflection to create a much darker tone, but the muted string plucking and sparse instrumentation give this very calming, ethereal feeling.
-This track also features guitar from Wendy Melvoin (guitarist for Prince's band, The Revolution), when you consider that John Mayer played guitar on _Small Worlds_, it's really clear how infectious Mac Miller's talent was.
+This track also features guitar from Wendy Melvoin (guitarist for Prince's band, The Revolution), considering that John Mayer played guitar on _Small Worlds_, it's really clear how infectious Mac Miller's talent was.
 These great musicians happily collaborated with him with very little public recognition.
 Paired with the subdued vocals it is just a beautiful tribute to his life and legacy and a reassuring reminder from the great beyond.